-Template Name Description Total table bloat in The total space wasted by tables in database, in MB. database , Largest table (by multiple of Largest table in database, calculated as a multiple of its own unbloated size) estimated unbloated size; exclude tables smaller than N MB.
-Highest table bloat in The most space wasted by a table in database, in MB. database The mest space waste at a date in addates, in 12.
-Average table bloat in The average space wasted by tables in database, in MB. database , Table size in database The size of tables in database, in MB.
+Template Name Description Total table bloat in The total space wasted by tables in database, in MB. database Largest table (by multiple of Largest table in database, calculated as a multiple of its own unbloated size) estimated unbloated size; exclude tables smaller than N MB.
+Highest table bloat in The most space wasted by a table in database, in MB. database The most space wasted by a table in addabase, in Fib.
+Average table bloat in The average space wasted by tables in database, in MB. database The average space masses by mores in addasse, in 12.
+Table size in database The size of tables in database, in MB.
 Database size The size of the database, in MB.
 Total connections Total number of connections in the database.
-Total connections as Total number of connections in the database as a percentage of percentage of maximum connections allowed on server, settings. max_connections maximum connections anowed on server, seeings.
+Total connections as Total number of connections in the database.
+Total number of connections in the database as a percentage of percentage of maximum connections allowed on server, settings. max_connections maximum connections anowed on server, settings.
 Ungranted locks Number of ungranted locks in database.
 Connections in idle state Number of connections in database that are in idle state.
-Connections in idle-in- Number of connections in database that are in idle-in-transaction transaction state state Connections in idle-in- Number of connections in database that are in idle-in-transaction transaction state,as state, as a percentage of maximum connections allowed on server, percentage of settings. max_connections settings.
+Connections in idle-in- Number of connections in database that are in idle-in-transaction transaction state state Connections in idle-in- Number of connections in database that are in idle-in-transaction transaction state,as state, as a percentage of maximum connections allowed on server, percentage of settings. max_connections Settings.
 Long-running idle Number of connections in the database that have been idle for more connections than N seconds.
 Long-running idle Number of connections in the database that have been idle or idle-inconnections and idle transaction for more than N seconds. transactions transaction for more than it seconds.
 Long-running idle Number of connections in the database that have been idle in transactions transaction for more than N seconds.
 Long-running transactions Number of transactions in database that have been running for more Zong rummig trumbuctions than N seconds.
 Long-running queries Number of queries in database that have been running for more than Long running queries N seconds.
-Long-running vacuums Number of vacuum operations in database that have been running for Zong rummig rubuums more than N seconds.
-Long-running autovacuums Number of autovacuum operations in database that have been Zong rummig auto rubumis running for more than N seconds.
+Long-running vacuums Number of vacuum operations in database that have been running for more than N seconds.
+Long-running autovacuums Number of autovacuum operations in database that have been running for more than N seconds.
 Committed transactions Percentage of transactions in the database that committed vs. that percentage rolled-back over last N minutes.
 Shared buffers hit Percentage of block read requests in the database that were satisfied percentage by shared buffers, over last N minutes.
 InfiniteCache buffers hit Percentage of block read requests in the database that were satisfied percentage by InfiniteCache, over last N minutes.
 Tuples fetched Tuples fetched from database over last N minutes.
 Tuples returned Tuples returned from database over last N minutes.
 Tuples inserted Tuples inserted into database over last N minutes.
-Tuples inserted Tuples updated Tuples updated in database over last N minutes.
+Tuples updated Tuples updated in database over last N minutes.
 Tuples deleted Tuples deleted from database over last N minutes.
-Tuples defeced Tuples hot updated Tuples hot updated in database, over last N minutes.
-Sequential Scans Number of full table scans in database, over last N minutes. sequential scalis rumber of full table scans in database, over fast in inimutes.
+Tuples hot updated Tuples hot updated in database, over last N minutes.
+Sequential Scans Number of full table scans in database, over last N minutes. ocquentiai ocalis indinoer of full table scans in database, over last in illilities.